bbc/ugc-rds-macro/README.md

 ##### Setup

-Below are a list of steps you should follow to setup the lambda
+Below are a list of steps you should follow to setup the lambda.
+After completing these steps you should then create the cloudformation stack: Refer to the section: `Cloudformation Stack`

 | Step                              | Action                                                       |
 | --------------------------------- | ------------------------------------------------------------ |
 | Create the bucket for the lambda. | `aws s3 mb s3://rds-snapshot-id-lambda`                      |
 | build zip file                    | `make build`                                                 |
 | Upload zip file to bucket.        | `aws s3 cp rdsmacroinstance.zip s3://rds-snapshot-id-lambda` |

 ##### Development